Garage Floor Replacement: When You Need It, How Much It Costs

 - Underfloor heating for a garage that will double as living or working space, like a home office, workshop, or exercise room

 - Empty the garage.
-Find alternative parking for your vehicles and storage for any appliances and other belongings normally kept in the garage.
-(This is a great opportunity to declutter.)
+Find alternative parking for your vehicles and storage for appliances and other belongings usually kept in the garage.
+(A great opportunity to declutter!)

 - Demolish and remove the current flooring.

 - Repair the foundation or reinforce as necessary.

 - Install a geotextile membrane.